 The length of probate depends on the facts of each estate.
-Often times, the length of probate with also vary state-to-state.
-For example, the personal representative or executor may need to sell real estate before settling the probate estate, or resolve a disputed claim filed by a creditor or a lawsuit filed to challenge the validity of a will.
+Often times, the length of probate will also vary state-to-state.
+For example, the personal representative or executor may need to sell real estate before settling the probate estate or resolve a disputed claim filed by a creditor or a lawsuit filed to challenge the validity of a will.
 Any of the circumstances mentioned above will tend to lengthen the process of estate administration.
-Even the simplest of probate estates must be open for a creditor claim period, which varies state-to-state but can be as little as three-months.
+Even the simplest of probate estates must be open for a creditor claim period, which varies state-to-state but can be as little as three months.
 It is reasonable to expect that a simple probate estate will take about five or six months to properly handle.

 What Happens if the Estate is Required to File a Federal Estate Tax Return?

 If the estate is required to file a federal estate tax return, the return is initially due nine months after the date of the decedent’s death, however, the time for filing the return can be extended for another six months.
 If a federal estate tax return is required, the final accounting and other documents to close the probate administration are due within 12 months from the date the estate tax return, as extended, is due.
 This date can also be extended if necessary.